-SCORE's base rate decreased 4% over last year, a remarkable achievement in the current environment.
-Total funding for the Liability Program increased 12.7%, from \$2,109,274 in FY 22/23 to \$2,376,146.
-Member payroll accounted for 7.3% of the increase, with an excess coverage increase of 21% accounting for the remainder.
+SCORE's base rate increased 6.9% over the last year, a contrast to the decrease of 4% in the FY 23/24 funding, driven by loss development.
+Total funding for the Liability Program increased 19%, from \$2,376,146 in FY 23/24 to \$2,828,877.
+Member payroll accounted for 11.6% of the increase, with an excess coverage rate increase of 19.2% accounting for 60% of the total premium increase.
 The Board of Directors annually reviews the Banking and Shared Risk financial status to evaluate the appropriateness of declaring either a refund or an assessment.
-Dividends totaling \$256,750 were approved and distributed to members in 2023.
+Dividends totaling \$440,000 were approved, with \$144,000 going to a CJPRMA assessment and \$300,000 distributed to members.
+SCORE members chose to increase the funding confidence level to 80% in FY 19/20 and that has led to more stable results with funds available for assessments or dividends.